From: Vitor Valeri

 • Movie Mars

-If you have another store recommendation, please share it in the comments of this article so I can update the text with more options and help readers even more.
+If you have another store recommendation, please share it in the comments of this article so that I can update the text with more options and help readers even further.

-If you don’t have a CD player, don’t worry—there’s a solution.
-You can simply rip (extract) the music using a computer CD reader/writer.
-There are not only models to install in the bays of a desktop PC case, but also external ones that you connect via USB cable.
+If you do not have a CD player, do not worry, as there is a solution.
+You can rip (extract) the tracks using a CD reader/writer for computers.
+There are models designed to be installed in the drive bays of a desktop PC, as well as external models that connect via a USB cable.

 Recommended CD reader/writer models: